 A large standing stone, also referred to as Carreg Bica, is located on the south side of a ridge to the west of the Wye.
-The stone stands 2.1m high, 0.53m wide and 0.23m and has been re-erected on a concrete
+The stone stands 2.1m high, x 0.53m x 0.23m and has been re-erected on a concrete base.

-Fig. 16 Distribution of Round barrow cemeteries in North Radnorshire base.
 The stone, which is aligned north-south, has an incised cross on its east face, which may be secondary.
 The stone is leaning slightly to the west and there is slight sheep scour at the base.
 Tradition has it that the stone was erected to mark the spot of the murder of Einion Clud, a Welsh chieftain of Elvel in the late 12th Century (RCAHM 1913).